 From an aesthetic point of view, it has learnt some key lessons from Apple and not surprising won an Apple design award in 2019.
 It looks very sleek and has an anodized aluminium body.
 It is robust (unlike many ultrasound probes) and durable.
-The probe is small, light-weight and can literally be taken anywhere in your pocket!!
 It is compatible with Samsung and Apple phones and tablets.

 The Butterfly (Pro Individual) costs (including VAT) £2470.80 (not including a £95 case) plus £360 per year as a membership fee.
 This fee covers unlimited cloud storage which is a useful feature and allows you to easily and safely store, index and share your scans.
 This package is what they recommend for musculoskeletal scanning and includes features that you require such as power Doppler.
 It is worth bearing in mind if you have the Butterfly for 3 years you can add approximately another £1000 on membership.

 As a product it has made a significant impact on the access to imaging in many developing countries, helping to improve medical care, particularly in remote areas.

 Like most ultrasound machines, they are designed to be used in all areas of medicine.
 It is being used for cardiac, lung and abdominal scans aswell as musculoskeletal imaging.

 This is literally one of the cheapest machines on the market.
 So far…I hear you say….so good!
 Well, I am afraid this is where the positive comments end.
 When it comes to ultrasound machines you get what you pay for!

 Now for the most important part, image quality!
 When it comes to musculoskeletal ultrasound this is the most important feature of any ultrasound machine and unfortunately this machine comes up short.